cincuranet/blog/_posts/233727-firebirdclient-version-6-0-entity-framework-core-2-x-provider-entity-framework-6-provider.md

 #### Documentation

 To help you started with usage, I created documents for [ADO.NET][9], [Entity Framework Core][7] and [Entity Framework 6][8].
-At the moment I went with the simplest solution, plain Markdown files [in docs folder][10] the repository, and let's see where that ends.
+At the moment I went with the simplest solution, plain Markdown files [in docs folder][10] in the repository, and let's see where that ends.
 Feel free to contribute.

 #### Getting the bits